Factory Painting and Staining

 - Prime and white top coat Ral 9010

-- Prime and coloured top coat
+- Prime and coloured top coat of customers choice

 - Osmo oil applied by brush on Oak

 - Oil based stains applied by brush ( i.e. Sadolins or similar )

 It is most important to paint your joinery before installation.
 This will help to maintain the life of the joinery.

 - Remove all hardware especially window fittings and door handles.
 Carefully wrap them in paper to avoid scratches.

 - Remove draught seals with the help of a putty knife or similar.

 - Apply knotting before priming ( check with paint supplier)